 |Highly resistant to corrosion, wear, and stains|

-With so many different types of knives out there, you are probably wondering what makes Japanese knives special and what sets them apart from American and European knives.
-In this section of the article, we will explain in detail exactly what makes Japanese cutlery special and why it’s worth your money.
+With so many different types of knives out there, you are probably wondering what makes Japanese style knives special and what sets them apart from American and European knives.
+In this section of the article, we will explain in detail exactly what makes Japanese cutlery special and why it is worth your money.

 First of all, the design of Japanese kitchen cutlery is unlike any other design when it comes to diversity and aesthetics.
 Also, materials that are generally uncommon are used in the manufacturing process of these knives, materials that are more durable and that make them more versatile in use.

 Secondly, there are a lot of different types of Japanese kitchen knives on the market, these types differing depending on their purpose and certain design details.
-Some are designed to be multipurpose cutlery, such as santoku and gyuto knives, while others are specialized for certain activities, such as debas and yanagibas.
+Some are designed to be multipurpose cutlery, like santoku and gyuto knives, while others are specialized for certain activities, like debas and yanagibas.

-It’s hard to find unifying characteristics for Japanese knives as they differ so much, but there are a few commonalities among them.
+It is hard to find unifying characteristics for Asian style knives as they differ so much, but there are a few commonalities among them.
 For example, these knives are generally made with high-quality steels that are treated to high levels of hardness when compared to the western knives.
 This makes them more accurate as they have more acute bevel angles.
 On the downside, Japanese cutlery tends to be more delicate so you must be more cautious when it comes to how you store it and care for it.

 Japanese cutlery is in high demand these days as it has not only become more accessible to purchase but because it boasts an undeniably superior quality to European and American cutlery as well.
-If you’re interested in buying Japanese knives to add to your cutlery collection as well and to feel like you’re a master chef each time you cook, check out the following lines to find out what you must look for when you go shopping to make sure that you will spend your money on the best quality knives on the market.
+If you are interested in buying Japanese style knives to add to your cutlery collection as well and to feel like you are a master chef each time you cook, check out the following lines to find out what you must look for when you go shopping to make sure that you will spend your money on the best quality knives on the market.

 Design and Materials